jlboba/django_rest_api/README.md

 1. `git push heroku master`
 1. Once it builds successfully, run `heroku run bash`
 1. While in heroku bash,  apply the migrations to the heroku project by running: `python manage.py migrate`
-1. Still in heroku bash, create a superuser for the heroku project by running `python
+1. Still in heroku bash, create a superuser for the heroku project by running `python manage.py createsuperuser` and follow the prompts
     - To exit heroku bash, run `exit`

 ### In Browser